 Fifteen years ago Ōtukaikino/Wilson’s Swamp, in Canterbury, was basically a bunch of damp paddocks.
 Find out who’s helping this wetland get well on its way to being restored.

 Ōtumahua or Quail Island is a short ferry ride from Lyttelton.
-It's colourful history includes some special stories of our most important Antarctic explorers.
+This video shows its colourful history including some special stories of our most important Antarctic explorers.

 All around Central Otago, new landscapes are opening up for us to enjoy.
-The great thing about these places is that there are many exciting new ways for us to enjoy them.
+This video shows some of the many exciting new ways for us to enjoy them.

 This video introduces the Search and Rescue Alpine Rescue Team in Aoraki/Mount Cook National Park, who dedicate their working days to rescuing people off the dangerous Southern Alps.

 Canterbury is home is to one of New Zealand’s most endangered fish species, the mysterious mudfish.
-Let’s find out what these Cantabrians are up to and what makes them so special.
+Find out in this video what they are up to and what makes them so special.